lino-framework/cg/docs/lifecycle.rst

 .. _about.business:

 ============================
-Life cycle of a Lino project
+About Lino projects
 ============================

-This document describes the life cycle of a :term:`Lino project`.

 .. glossary::

     Lino project

-        A project where some :term:`actor` decides to use the :term:`Lino framework` for their purposes.
+        A project where a physical or legal person decides to use the :term:`Lino framework` for their purposes.

-        For example you develop your own customized :term:`Lino application` and run it on a :term:`site <Lino site>` of your own.
+        For example you develop a :term:`Lino application` and run it on a :term:`site <Lino site>` of your own.

         Or you may employ an :term:`application expert`, operate a :term:`Lino server` and share these to several :term:`site operators <site operator>`.

-        See also :doc:`lifecycle`.

     Development project